-I feel this is the optimum way for most students to learn.
-The ability to focus up close on any aspect of painting is so beneficial.
+In a one-to-one situation the ability to focus up close on any aspect of painting, and spend as much time as necessary on it, is highly beneficial.
 In a relaxed atmosphere I can demonstrate techniques – in and out of the context of a painting – at your own pace.
 We can go off on tangents as we need to, discuss any issue or problem as it arises and resolve it to move onwards and upwards.

 You may have an idea of where you’d like to begin, for example with techniques for a specific subject, or maybe it is something more fundamental such as planning, composition, ‘interpretation’, creating impact or controlling the paint that you want to focus on.

 Alternatively, I can structure tuition around priorities that I can identify from viewing your work.

 It’s always good to start with a chat about your paintings, where they are currently and what you’re aiming for, so that I understand as well as possible how you wish to progress.
 In order to do this I will need you to send me sample jpegs of your recent paintings, and whenever possible the references they were done from.
 Ideally ten or more of these, to give me a good idea.
 If you can send these to me by email in advance of your booked session then that will make best use of your time during the tuition session.

 As well as through technique demonstration much of the learning will be through analysis and discussion of your paintings, including in relation to references.
 Without seeing your references I am very limited.
 The references alongside your paintings enable us to discuss many things relating to your observations, technical skills, decisions and planning process.
 Your photos (or sketches) also show your current subject selection and compositional thinking.
 These are fundamental aspects of creating successful paintings, which we can also work on.
 We will of course discuss these things together.

 We may also refer to the work of other artists, which provide excellent examples of many issues and solutions.